hindu-comm/mail_stream_advaita-l/2017/02/pariNAma_and_vivarta/133__shrImallalitAlAlitaH.md

 > of veda-s and vedAnta is very shallow.
 >

-​The type of omniscience you are wishing to get from eka-viGYAna is not possible, and not taught in chhAndogya.
+The type of omniscience you are wishing to get from eka-viGYAna is not possible, and not taught in chhAndogya.
-You have to correct your understanding of the goal.​
+You have to correct your understanding of the goal.

 It is common to see that people who study vedAnta, have such shallow understanding of their goals; mostly because they don't spend time in